 - Stretch your lower limbs.
-Before you run or work out, take about 5-10 minutes and do a proper warm up (followed by dynamic stretches).
 Make sure you target the muscles you will be using!

-- Cross-train.
-Instead of relying on only running or high-impact sports (basketball, tennis, etc.) for your fitness, mix in a couple sessions of cycling, swimming, yoga, or walking during the week to lower the total amount of physical stress for your feet and heels.
+- Cross-train. mix in a couple sessions of cycling, swimming, yoga, or walking during the week to lower the total amount of physical stress for your feet and heels.